usaid-cs/yesterday-i-learned/random.md

 1. [Government-approved level P7 paper shredders](https://www.semshred.com/level_6_shredders) produce fragments 1mm x 1mm in size.
 1. According to the [Nazi National Anthem](https://www.youtube.com/watch?v=-7MJdeIZb3w), "Geist" means spirit.
 1. For 90% of the tools, [learn to use the tool](http://www.akitaonrails.com/2016/05/23/rails-has-won-the-elephant-in-the-room), unless it is PHP, in which case learn to use a torch.
-1. You can [buy debt](https://www.youtube.com/watch?v=hxUAntt1z2c) for a fraction of the actual amount of the debt, in the hopes that the debt will eventually be paid back.
-This is also why banks sell debt: they don't think the debt will be paid back.
 1. The Gospel of Matthew is a creative reinterpretation of Mark.
 [Luke, is, as well](https://jerichobrisance.files.wordpress.com/2013/10/new-testament-timeline-jerichobrisance1.png).
 Luke has both expanded Mark and corrected his grammar and syntax—Mark wrote poor Greek.
 So, really, the first four gospels were ordered Mark, Matthew, Luke, then John, all completed after the death of Jesus (obviously) and also the apostles themselves (because they don't live that long.)
 Matthew was not written by Matthew, Luke was not written by Luke, Mark was not written by Mark.
 1. Tabernacle just means Hut.
 1. [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS) on top of REST emulates old-school terminals by transferring not only the requested data to the client, but a list of possible actions on it, too.